Miroljub Labus

 Miroljub Labus (Serbian Cyrillic: Мирољуб Лабус; born 28 February 1947) is a Serbian economist and former politician.
-He is currently a University of Belgrade professor, lecturing political economy at the University of Belgrade Faculty of Law.
+He is a retired University of Belgrade professor, who lectured political economy at the University of Belgrade Faculty of Law.
 He is also the owner of consulting firm Belox Advisory Service.

 Labus was the Deputy Prime Minister of Serbia from March 2004, serving under PM Vojislav Koštunica.
 He resigned on May 3, 2006, after EU suspended enlargement talks with Serbia over Ratko Mladić.
 Labus also resigned from the position of President of G17 Plus.

 Early life and education

 Labus was born in Mala Krsna, near Smederevo, PR Serbia, FPR Yugoslavia.
 He graduated from law school in 1970 from the University of Belgrade Faculty of Law.
 This was followed by two postgraduate qualifications in economics.

 Academic and administrative career

 Labus began his career in academia as a university professor.
 In 1983, he was a Fulbright fellow at Cornell University.

 Labus was a senior adviser at the Federal Statistics Bureau (Savezni zavod za statistiku) in Belgrade between 1986 and 1994.
 Since 1993, he has been a researcher at Belgrade's Economics Institute.
 He edited the Federal Bureau of Statistics's Economic Trend publication from 1990 to 1996, and the Belgrade Economics Institute's Economic Barometer from 1994 to 2000.
 Labus has also been involved with the National Bank of Yugoslavia and World Bank.